Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 3.24 Peptide bond formation is a dehydration synthesis reaction.
 The carboxyl group of one amino acid is linked to the incoming amino acid's amino group.
 In the process, it releases a water molecule.

 The products that such linkages form are peptides.
 As more amino acids join to this growing chain, the resulting chain is a polypeptide.
 Each polypeptide has a free amino group at one end.
-This end the N terminal, or the amino terminal, and the other end has a free carboxyl group, also the C or carboxyl terminal.
+This end is called the N terminal, or the amino terminal, and the other end has a free carboxyl group, also called the C or carboxyl terminal.
 While the terms polypeptide and protein are sometimes used interchangeably, a polypeptide is technically a polymer of amino acids, whereas the term protein is used for a polypeptide or polypeptides that have combined together, often have bound non-peptide prosthetic groups, have a distinct shape, and have a unique function.
 After protein synthesis (translation), most proteins are modified.
 These are known as post-translational modifications.
 They may undergo cleavage, phosphorylation, or may require adding other chemical groups.
 Only after these modifications is the protein completely functional.

 Link to Learning